UK study visits

 If you’re interested in studying in London, the advantages of life there are obvious: the convenience and the excitement of being in one of the world’s greatest cities.
 The big disadvantage is the cost of living!
 London is the most expensive place in the UK, and you need to think carefully about where you would live and how much it would cost.

-London 1 – the City of Westminster (included on all programmes based at Cambridge)
+London 2 – the City of Westminster (included on all UK programmes)

 The City of Westminster is to the west of the City of London on the River Thames.
 Many centuries ago, the kings of England left the City for the cleaner and healthier city of Westminster about 4km away.
 In the UK, the word ‘Westminster’ is still synonymous with government.
 Here you’ll find the Houses of Parliament and Big Ben, with the majestic Westminster Abbey almost next door.
 The Queen’s London residence, Buckingham Palace, is just a short walk away.
 Other famous sights in Westminster include Trafalgar Square with the National Gallery, and Piccadilly Circus, heart of the West End and its celebrated theatres.